 The public decisions of these two extraordinary athletes to prioritize their mental health needs gives validation to those who may still be struggling in silence.

 The public decisions of these two extraordinary athletes to prioritize their mental health needs gives validation to those who may still be struggling in silence.
 These women have the power to influence someone’s decision to seek help.

 Their announcements say what the year 2020 has told us loud and clear—we are all prone to struggles with mental illness, and the decision to make taking care of our mental health a top priority equals courage, strength, emotional wellness and success.

 Whether you’ve been diagnosed and are having trouble finding the ideal treatment, or you’re not sure what your mental health symptoms may mean, we’re here to support you on your journey.
-Our U.S. board-certified doctors and licensed therapists are available by phone or video seven days a week, 7 a.m. to 9 p.m. local time.
+Our U.S. board-certified doctors and licensed therapists are available by phone or video.
+Schedule a visit 7 days a week at a time that works best for you

 Learn more at Teladoc.com/therapy, or schedule an appointment now and have your visit within three days.
 Teladoc offers online therapy services on your schedule, with experts available to talk by phone or video.